zoltanctoth/ceu-cloud-class/further-resource_tamas.md

 Mastering Apache Spark is one of the best Apache Spark books that you should only read if you have a basic understanding of Apache Spark.
 The book covers various Spark techniques and principles.
 It covers integration with third-party topics such as Databricks, H20, and Titan.
 The author Mike Frampton uses code examples to explain all the topics.
 From this book, you will also learn to use new tools for storage and processing, evaluate graph storage, and how Spark can be used in the cloud.

 * Website: https://www.packtpub.com/big-data-and-business-intelligence/mastering-apache-spark
-* Price: 	on the website print+e-book around $50
-	        only e-book could be as low as $5 with discounts
+* Price: 	on the website print + e-book around $50 only e-book could be as low as $5 with discount

 #### Advanced Analytics with Spark: Patterns for learning from Data at Scale